zjzshyq/zjzshyq.github.io/USL_final_paper.md

 ## 3. Clustering
-In this chapter, we will use PCA to reduce the dimension of user data.
+In this chapter, we will use PCA to reduce the dimension of user data which are the average user feedback score.
 With the reduced data, we run k-means multi-iterations to calculate the silhouette score in each iteration shown by a figure to determine the number cluster which is K. Plotting the node with the top 3 components in the 3D figure to check if the de-dimensioned K-means works well.